|

 Who Should Set The Goal Then?

-owner of the system should set the goal.
+of the system should set the goal.
+And

-Government currently sets a number of necessary conditions that are financial
+currently sets a number of necessary conditions that are financial in nature

-in nature because articulating a non-financial goal and the fundamental
+because articulating a non-financial goal and the fundamental measures to support

 How Do We Set The Goal?